alphagov/forms/research/2023-03-03_Accessiblity_Testing.md

 # Accessibility Testing

+## 2023-03-03 / Sprint 22

+## Aims
+To understand the user experience of our form builder product for people with access needs.
+Including:
+- Autocomplete questions
+- Select from list
+- Saving questions
+- Status labels on tasks

+## Users
+- Members of the public with access needs
+- 6 users

+## Methodology
+- Usability testing (Accessiblity focus)

 ## Key Headlines

 - User experience: Generally positive feedback, but lots of specific issues to further work on.